rngesus-wept/puflantu/README.md

 When used as an adjective this case always functions as a present participle, and only with the connotation of a thing that is performing the action in question.
-In particular, when describing something that is used *for* an action rather than something that is performing the action itself, use the Instrumental Case.
+In particular, when describing something that is used *for* an action rather than something that is performing the action itself, use the [instrumental case](#org650bc94).

     Qarluz   eqa   zumuza     hie    zat.
     Charles  that  sleep-GER  human  be-3S.
     Charles is the sleeping person.

     *Zumuza     kworu    kworatem.  -- Incorrect, the clothes are *for* sleeping *sleep-GER  clothes  wear-3S
     He wears clothes that are sleeping.  -- unless the clothes are alive???

     Zumuzaqo   kworu    kworatem.
     sleep-INS  clothes  wear-3S
     He wears clothes that are for sleeping.